disroop/vs-code-conan/README.md

 # Disroop vs-code-conan extension

-The VsCode Conan extension helps with integrating conan into vscode
+The VsCode Conan extension helps with integrating conan into vscode.

 ## Features